subreption-research/gr-lora_sdr/README.md

 Verification of payload CRC
 Verification of explicit header checksum

-Requirements:
+## Requirements:
--Gnuradio 3.7
+SDR-LoRa requires the following dependencies to build from source :

--python 2
+- Gnuradio 3.8
--cmake
+- python 2
--swig
+- cmake
--libvolk
+- swig
--UHD
+- libvolk

-Extra libs Arch Linux:
+- UHD
--- cppunit
+- cppunit
--- doxygen -> documentation
+- doxygen (only needed for documentation)

-Installation:
+## Installation:

 -The installation path can be set in CMakeLists.txt under #set destination.(default: home/lora_sdr)